bitcoin/bips/bip-0139/wallet_potential_usage.md

 a field for the BIP-352 label scalar resolves both cells and the asymmetry whereby the coin object has no label but `sp_output` does.

-The other three are honest wallet limits, not format problems: Electrum cannot recover BIP-39 words or a removed transaction, and BDK does not retain a first-seen time.
+The other three are honest wallet limits, not format problems: Electrum cannot recover a removed transaction, and BDK does not retain a first-seen time.

+Electrum scores `-` on `account.bip39_mnemonic` rather than `~`: its own seed format is deliberately not BIP-39, and a wallet restored from real BIP-39 words derives the xprv and discards them, so it holds no BIP-39 mnemonic to export on any network - an absent concept, not a field it fails to fill.

 Two earlier `~` clusters were resolved by structural changes rather than re-scoring.
 `account.psbts` and `account.transactions` both moved to wallet-level maps keyed by txid,